Kansas City Chiefs vs. Green Bay Packers NFL Week 9 Odds, Plays and Insights for November 7, 2021

 - Kansas City has not covered the spread at home, and is 3-3 overall there, this season.

-- At home, the Chiefs are winless ATS (0-3) as 7-point favorites or more.

-- This year, in six home games, Kansas City has hit the over twice.
+- In six home games this year, Kansas City has gone over the total twice.

 Powered by Data Skrive.